 Who doesn’t carry a cell phone today in Colorado?
 Thanks to those devices, we are more connected to each other than ever before.
 However, we are also more distracted than ever before when we get behind the wheel.
 Too many people cannot put down their phones when they drive.
 Because they are more focused on talking or texting instead of driving, they greatly increase their risk of getting into an auto accident that leaves themselves and others with serious injuries.
+If you’ve fallen victim to a distracted driving accident here in Colorado, speak with your local lawyer here at the Steve Ray Law Firm — we’ll defend you and we strive to earn you compensation for your pain and suffering.
+Continue reading to learn more about distracted driving.

 What Is Distracted Driving?